lifeBCE/redis-single-file/README.md

 #### *Pro*: Multi-master redis node configuration not required.

+> [!WARNING]
-The redlock design requires a multi-master redis node setup where each node is completely independent of the others (no replication).
+> The redlock design requires a multi-master redis node setup where each node is completely independent of the others (no replication).
 This would be uncommon in most standard application deployment environments so a seperate redis setup would be required just for the distributed lock management.

+> [!NOTE]
-Redis single file will work with your existing redis configuration so no need to maintain a seperate redis setup for the application of distributed semaphores.
+> Redis single file will work with your existing redis configuration so no need to maintain a seperate redis setup for the application of distributed semaphores.

 #### *Pro*: No polling or waiting logic needed as redis does all the blocking.

+> [!WARNING]
-The redlock design requires the client to enter into a polling loop checking for the ability to execute its logic repeatedly.
+> The redlock design requires the client to enter into a polling loop checking for the ability to execute its logic repeatedly.
 This approach is less efficient and requires quite a bit more logic to accomplish also making it more prone to error.

+> [!NOTE]
-Redis single file pushes much of this responsibility off to redis itself with the use of the `blpop` command.
+> Redis single file pushes much of this responsibility off to redis itself with the use of the `blpop` command.
 Redis will block on that call when no item is present in the queue and will allocate tokens to competing clients waiting their turn on a `first-come, first-served basis`.

 #### *Pro*: Replication lag is not a concern with `blpop`

+> [!WARNING]
-The redlock design requires a multi-master setup given it utilizes read operations that could be delegated to a read replica in a standard clustered redis deployement.
+> The redlock design requires a multi-master setup given it utilizes read operations that could be delegated to a read replica in a standard clustered redis deployement.
 Redis replication is handled in an async manner so replication lag can hinder distributed synchronization when using read operations against a cluster utlizing replication.

+> [!NOTE]
-Redis single file is not susceptible to this limitation given that `blpop` is a write operation meaning it will always be handled by the master node eliminating concerns voer replication lag.
+> Redis single file is not susceptible to this limitation given that `blpop` is a write operation meaning it will always be handled by the master node eliminating concerns voer replication lag.

 #### *Con*: Redis cluster failover could disrupt currently queued clients.

+> [!WARNING]
-Redis single file does attempt to recognize a connection failure and proceeds in rejoining the queue when detected but there is still a small chance that a cluster failover could cause already queued clients to have issues.
+> Redis single file does attempt to recognize a connection failure and proceeds in rejoining the queue when detected but there is still a small chance that a cluster failover could cause already queued clients to have issues.

+> [!NOTE]
 Redlock is not susceptible to this given the use of the multi-master deployment and absence of read-replicas so cluster failover (and recovery) is not a concern.

 ## Run Tests